adesh0146/M1_APP_BasicCalculator/README.md

 # M1_APP_BasicCalculator

-This mini project is based upon scientific calculator using c programing language
+This mini project is based upon calculator which performs basic operation using c programing language